wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 This seems so complex (clever) that I am making a video to gradually (logically) reveal each component in this flow:

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1667756054/hello-vault-flow-1920x1080_bxoigy.jpg"><img alt="hello-vault-flow-1900x1080.jpg" width="1900" height="1080" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1667756054/hello-vault-flow-1920x1080_bxoigy.jpg"></a>

-   Each component illustrated in the diagram is a container running within Docker, as defined by docker compose.
-In production, they would be created using Terraform.

 1. At the left side of the diagram, the shell script <tt>run-tests.sh</tt> invokes calls to the Web App: